 Compared to many yachts operating in the Southern Ocean, the Pelagic vessels are extremely spacious and well equipped.
 Everyone gets his or her own comfortable bunk in a heated cabin.
 Communal areas include a large, warm, dry pilot house on deck, and below deck a large saloon, library and galley with room to sit everyone round the dining table.
 The desalinator insures enough fresh water for everyone to have regular hot showers and the boat is equipped with daily internet access.
 There is a large stock of both preserved food and fresh meat, cheese, fruit and vegetables on board, plus plentiful stocks of soft drinks, beer and wine.
-Although the crew are always excellent cooks, guests are encouraged to help with cooking too.
+Although the crew are always cooks, guests are excellent encouraged to help with cooking too.
+This is will be our floating base camp once we get to South Georgia, taking us to a series of beautiful anchorages.
+Unlike passengers on large cruise ships, we have the chance to go ashore frequently and spontaneously, to a huge variety of sites.
+Arriving in early spring, we will probably be the only people on the island, apart from a handful of British Antarctic Survey staff at the King Edward Point base next to Grytviken.
+However, many of the migratory birds and mammals will already have arrived for the start of the breeding season, including the immense bull elephant seals, returning after nine months away sat sea.